Gaspar de Witte: Landscapes

 His landscapes are similar to those of his contemporary landscape painters of Brussels.
 Most of them are not in the Italianate style then popular in Flanders but he often still included some Italian antique relics to respond to the prevalent taste in the local market.
 His landscapes often included pastoral scenes with shepherds, religious scenes or genre scenes such as village fairs or dances.
 His landscapes often involved collaborations with other painters who painted the staffage.
 Four collaborations with Anton Goubau on Italianizing landscapes are recorded.

 In addition to imaginary landscapes he also produced a number of topographical views of country estates.
 These were often executed in collaboration with other painters who painted the staffage.
 An example is the View of Schoten Castle, which was a collaborative effort with Gonzales Coques.
-This composition shows a bird-eye view of Schoten Castle in Schoten painted by de Witte with two woman and a boy painted by Coques in the front right corner.
+This composition shows a bird-eye view of Schoten Castle in Schoten painted by de Witte with two women and a boy painted by Coques in the front right corner.
 Another example of a collaboration with Coques is the Portrait of Clara Rubens with Her Family, which shows Clara Rubens, the daughter of Peter Paul Rubens, with her family against a background landscape showing Merksem Castle.